cinnData/PythonBootcamp/[PY-10E] Example - Barcelona Airbnb listings.md

 * `neighbourhood`, the **neighbourhood** (barrio) of the listing.
 The neighbourhoods are sourced from the city.

 * `district`, the district of the listing.
 The districts, called **neighbourhood groups** at Airbnb, are sourced from the city.
-There are 10 districts in Barcelona, each grouping several neighbourhoods.
+There are 10 districts in Barcelona, each containing several neighbourhoods.

 * `property_type`, the type of property listed.
 75% of the listings come as 'Entire rental unit', or 'Private room in rental unit', but Airbnb admits many other possibilities.